sori424/sori424.github.io/_pages/about.md

 Hi, Glad you stopped by :) I'm So-young, 소영, 素暎 from South Korea 🇰🇷.
-I am a first year PhD student in Computer and Communication Sciences (EDIC) at [EPFL](https://www.epfl.ch/education/phd/edic-computer-and-communication-sciences/) with EDIC Fellowship.
-I received my Master's in Applied AI and Bachelor's in Psychology & Engineering from [Sungkyunkwan University](https://www.skku.edu/eng/) where I gained my interest in interdisciplinary research.
+I am a first year PhD student in Computer Science and Computational Linguistics under the supervision of Professor [Vera Demberg](https://www.uni-saarland.de/lehrstuhl/demberg/members/verademberg.html).

+I spent a year at [EPFL](https://www.epfl.ch/education/phd/edic-computer-and-communication-sciences/) with EDIC Fellowship as a PhD student, where I collaborated with Professor [Antoine Bosselut](https://people.epfl.ch/antoine.bosselut) and Professor [Frédéric Kaplan](https://people.epfl.ch/frederic.kaplan?lang=en) on the topic of Large Language Models.
+Before then, I received my Master's in Applied AI and Bachelor's in Psychology & Engineering from [Sungkyunkwan University](https://www.skku.edu/eng/) under the supervision of Professor [Eunil Park](https://sites.google.com/view/eunil) where I gained my interest in interdisciplinary research.

-My research broadly lies in the areas of human-centered computing, ethical computing, and natural language processing (NLP) with an emphasis on psychological perspective.
-I hope to advance the explainability of artificial intelligence based on the understanding of human cognition.
-Currently, I'm interested in human-in-the-loop NLP.
+My research lies in the areas of human-centered computing, and natural language processing (NLP) with an emphasis on psychological perspective.
+I hope to advance the explainability of NLP models based on the understanding of human cognition.
+Currently, I'm interested in using eye-tracking datasets to improve the performance and explainability of the NLP models.
 Please reach out if you'd like to chat or collaborate with me.

 Offline, I like to go hiking, running, weight training, judo, jiu-jitsu (all kinds of exercises 🏋️), and traveling (Visited 🇯🇵, 🇪🇸, 🇺🇸, 🇻🇳, 🇩🇪, 🇮🇹, 🇨🇭, 🇦🇹, 🇵🇹).
 And always welcome philosophical conversations!